-The Surficial Aquifer System is defined by the Ad Hoc Committee as the "permeable hydrogeologic unit contiguous with land surface that is comprised principally of unconsolidated clastic deposits."
-This system is mainly found under unconfined conditions.
-However, locally, low-permeability beds may cause semiconfined conditions to exist within the deeper parts of the system.
+The Surficial Aquiter System is defined by the Ad Hoc Committee as the "permeable hydrogeologic unit contiguous with land surface that is comprised principally of unconsolidated clastic deposits."
+This system is mainly tound under unconfined conditions.
+However, locally, low-permeability beds may cause semi-confined conditions to exist within the deeper parts of the system.
 The lower limits of this sequence coincide with the top of laterally extensive and vertically persistent beds of much lower permeability (the Intermediate System).
-Within northwest Florida, the Surficial Aquifer System varies greatly both in thickness and character.
+Within northwest Florida, the Surficial Aquiter System varies greatly both in thickness and character.